oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Start the OpenID Flow

-The frontend will hit the backend's `/openid/start/${org_id}` endpoint to initiate the OpenID login flow when a user belongs to an org.
+The frontend will redirect the browser to the backend's `/openid/start/${org_id}` endpoint to initiate the OpenID login flow when a user belongs to an org.

 When that endpoint is hit, it will identify the org and create an appropriate strategy for it.
 It will then handle any errors that might result, and call `passport.authenticate` to use the OpenID configuration passed from the database through the newly created `Strategy` and authenticate the user.